aaron-jack-manning/ocaml-standard-library/README.md

 This is very bespoke for my requirements, and only something I use when writing code to be read and used by myself.
 In general, I do not recommend doing something like this.
 This repository exists because it shows off how one can effectively compile an OCaml project without the standard library but still expose the few functions they may need, a task made remarkably difficult by the way the compiler works, and because my implementations of some data structures and algorithms may be useful to people new to functional programming.

 Also note that I use WSL for all OCaml programming, and this is my recommendation for Windows users.
-The only software dependencies for running and debugging code in this project are the OCaml compiler and make.
+The only software dependencies for running and debugging code in this project are the OCaml compiler, gcc and make.

 ## Modules